-Valentine’s Day has never been a big holiday for David and I. I’m sure I’ve received a Valentine’s Day gift or two over the years, and I know that I’ve been given flowers and cards, but there is no gifts of expensive jewelry, or huge boxes of chocolate, or even sexy lingerie.
-We do usually go out for a dinner, and maybe a movie, because we like any excuse to get away for the night, but but most of the time we’ll do it before or after February 14 because we don’t want to deal with the crowds.
+Valentine’s Day has never been a big holiday for David and I. We usually go out for a dinner, and maybe a movie, but only because we like any excuse to get away for the night.
+Most of the time we’ll do it before or after February 14 because we don’t want to deal with the crowds.

-But even though we aren’t going all out for each other on this day, Valentine’s Day is still a fun day for us.
+We do have a few traditions with the kids though.
 Many years ago, we actually made Valentine’s Day more of a family celebration, rather than one just for us as a couple.
 We always buy the kids a box of chocolates and there is always a special Valentine’s Day dinner and dessert.

-To make your own heart-shaped monkey bread, you will need refrigerated biscuits (the kind that come in a tube).
+To make Heart-Shaped Monkey Bread, you’ll need a heart shaped pan.
+I use the Wilton Exelle Elite 4″ Heart Shaped Springform Pan, but I suspect that you would be able to adapt these instructions to almost any heart-shaped pan.
+Besides the pan, you will need refrigerated biscuits (the kind that comes in a tube).
 I used a package that was 12oz and had 10 biscuits in it.
-Each heart pan needed 2 biscuits — and each biscuit was cut into 6 pieces.
+Each 4″ heart pan needed 2 biscuits — and each biscuit was cut into 6 pieces.

 The cut biscuit pieces are placed into a zipper-style bag that has a cinnamon-sugar mixture.
 I usually drop 6 biscuit pieces in, give it a few shakes and then add 6 more pieces, continuing to shake well after each addition.

 The biscuits (12 small pieces) are pressed down into the greased springform pan.